ginnox1/CanalNetworkDocs_online/DesignProduction/DesignProduction.md

 3. If the range selected specifies a length less than 100meters, the command exits after blinking the rectangle.
 Otherwise, the plan view is created for the desired range.

-# Exploring Sections in Plan View
+## Exploring Sections and Plans to AutoCAD
 [Back to ToC](#table-of-contents)

 You can explore sections in plan view in one of two ways.
 Start the Cross-Sections command from `XSEC` button, and click on a vertical section bar (solid, not dotted) created in profile view.
 An interactive vertical bar is created that allows you to pick a section.
 As you hover in the profile view, a red start marker is shown in plan view, pointing to the exact location of the selected station.
 Upon click, the section for that station is generated.